 Application to the Core Honors is by invitation.
 Invitations are issued based on applications to Seattle University.
 All students entering Core Honors do so as freshmen.
 The program does not admit students who are currently at the University or who are incoming transfer students.

-* Colleges/schools not compatible with either Seattle University honors programs are the College of Nursing (students' schedules cannot accommodate honors courses due to clinicals and major curriculum structure) and Matteo Ricci College (has a separate core curriculum).
+* Colleges/schools not compatible with either Seattle University honors programs are the College of Nursing (students' schedules cannot accommodate honors courses due to clinicals and major curriculum structure) and Matteo Ricci Institute (has a separate core curriculum).

 Yancy Hughes Dominick, Ph.D.